STORM

 The ship creaks into the next roll.
 Somewhere a bulkhead door slams.

 Doone grabs the top rack as if steadying himself.
-Then the Glock's in his hairy mitt and aimed at the Russian's belly.
+Then the Glock's in his mitt and aimed at the Russian's belly.
 'Spread.'

 The guy bares his teeth like an animal, then does a curious thing.
-He grabs the lanyard around his neck and kisses the large jewelled crucifix attached.
+He grabs the lanyard around his neck and kisses the jewelled crucifix attached.

 I don't like it.
 Something doesn't square.